pwangcs/DeepOpticsSCI/README.md

 # DeepOpticsSCI

-The source code and pre-trained models are coming...
+The source code and pre-trained models of our ICCV 2023 paper "Deep Optics for Video Snapshot Compressive Imaging"